High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

-To observe the phase shift we systematically varied the frequency $\fAOM$ by changing the output frequency of two DDS channels that feed the AOMs while capturing images of the interference pattern.
-We select a region of interest (ROI) from the captured images and display them as a function of $\fAOM$ in Fig.~\ref{fig:results}.
+To observe the phase shift we systematically varied the frequency $\fAOM$ by changing the output frequency of two direct digital synthesizers (DDS) channels that feed the AOMs while capturing images of the interference pattern.
+We select a region of interest (ROI) from the captured images to facilitate comparison of the phase in such a way that the interference pattern is clear and show numerous fringes, the size of the ROI will depend in the size of the light modes at the camera position.
+We display the interference fringes as a function of $\fAOM$ in Fig.~\ref{fig:results}.
 During this process, we incrementally adjusted the frequency from \SI{70}{\mega\hertz} to \SI{85}{\mega\hertz} with a $\SI{15}{\milli\second}$ interval between each measurement, which was the smallest delay our setup would allow, in order to avoid the effect of slow drifts of the phase.